-For people who can’t cope without a blow dryer, we recommend you let your hair air-dry or cut down the number of time you use it.
+For people who can’t cope without a blow dryer, we recommend you let your hair air-dry or cut down the number of times you use it.

-Guide Your Routine
+3. Guide Your Routine

 But in this situation, you need to guide it first before it starts guiding you.

 New arithmetic requires new formula: such is lightened hair.

-Firstly, you need need to map out a routine that will keep hair strands healthy, hydrated, moisturized and protected.
+Firstly, you need need to map out a routine that will keep hair strands healthy, hydrated, moisturized, and protected.

-You are the only person that understands your hair matters (From A-Z) i.e: you are in the position to know how to manage it properly and effectively on daily basis at home or place of work.
+You are the only person that understands your hair matters (From A-Z), i.e., you are in the position to know how to manage it properly and effectively daily at home or place of work.

 - Don’t wash lightened hair with hot water.

-- Trim hair once in a while, that is when needed.
+- Trim hair once in a while, that is; when needed.